ibm-cloud-docs/sell/software-publish.md

 As a third-party provider, you're responsible for maintaining all assets of the published software in the {{site.data.keyword.cloud_notm}} catalog and deprecating outdated versions.
 For more information, see [Deprecating software from the {{site.data.keyword.cloud_notm}} catalog](/docs/sell?topic=sell-deprecate-product).
 {: note}

-## Publish to specific accounts or enterprises by using the console
+## Publishing to specific accounts or enterprises by using the console
 {: #sw-publish-account}
 {: ui}